-IIA objective 13: To protect the quality and quantity of the district's water resources appropriate sustainable drainage systems (SuDS) within the design.
+IIA objective 13: To protect the quality and quantity of the district's water resources

+4.319 Effects of development on water resources were not appraised on a site by site basis; support of the Local Plan for water efficient design of new development will be considered in the IIA of development management policies.
+Effects of development on water quality will partly depend on adoption of good practice site layout and construction techniques as well as the inclusion of appropriate sustainable drainage systems (SuDS) within the design.
 These factors will be considered in the IIA of development management policies.
 In addition, development could affect surface water quality due to additional discharges of wastewater, for example because there is insufficient treatment capacity at the local wastewater treatment works (WwTWs) or because of nutrient enrichment issues in the receiving waters.
 These issues are generally managed at the catchment scale and will be considered by the IIA of the spatial strategy and policies on the amount of development to be delivered rather than for individual site options.